johannesblhansen/shooter-game/README.md

 # 2D Sidescrolling Shooter Game

-This is a classic 2D sidescrolling shooter game built with Java 21 and libGDX.
+This is a classic 2D sidescrolling shooter game built with Java 21 and libGDX, featuring a vibrant pixel art visual style.
 For detailed information about the project, please refer to the [Project Summary](documentation/project-summary.md).

 ## Quick Start